 This is no less true amongst the teams at the WEH, where a critical mass has formed to promote, support and develop this work and the connected ethical considerations.
 This work aligns with our public engagement strategy, which seeks to involve artists and arts collectives as recognised key stakeholder groups for the WEH.

 The AHEC is an open collective for researchers and students affiliated with the WEH and meets monthly during term time to:

 - Share project ideas

-- Manage and create opportunities for researchers collaborate with artists
+- Manage and create opportunities for researchers to collaborate with artists

 For more info or to get involved please email email@example.com

-Across initial sessions and workshops the collective co-created the below mission/vision statement:
+Across initial sessions and workshops the collective co-created our mission/vision statement.

 The AHEC seeks to increase moments of exchange between arts communities and researchers.
 To foster, enrich and diversify engagement on mutually nourishing projects that create dialogues across the most pressing issues facing societies.

 - To provide WEH researchers with training and mentorship to integrate arts into their research projects

 - To provide a platform to connect creative practitioners and researchers to foster interdisciplinary collaboration